y-scope/spider/docs/huntsman/src/dev-docs/task-graph.md

 * **Maximum number of concurrent task instances**: The maximum number of task instances that may run concurrently.
 Spider may create multiple instances of the same task to mitigate potential blocking or stalled executions.
+* **Timeout policy**: Defines time-based controls for task execution.
+The policy includes two
+  thresholds:
+  * **Soft timeout**: When a task exceeds the soft timeout, Spider may schedule an additional instance of the task to run in parallel, subject to the concurrency limit.
+  * **Hard timeout**: When a task exceeds the hard timeout, Spider marks the execution as failed and triggers the failure-handling process (e.g., retries or termination).

 ## Implementation requirements